tejpooni/MZ9K-MavenProject/MZ9k-Game/README.md

 **MAZE GAME 9000**
 # About the game
 - To play a level, run the game then enter a number from 1 to 5 in the text box below the play button, then press Play.
 - Move the player, using WASD.
-Press a key to move that direction.
-If you hold down a key in WASD, you only move one tile.
-If you press and hold space then press and hold WASD, you can keep moving.
+Press key to move that direction.
+Holding down a key in WASD, only moves one tile.
+Press and hold space then press and hold WASD, you can keep moving.
 - Collect all regular rewards, represented by golden coins, then step onto the orange end point to win the game.
 - Bonus rewards represented by green gems appear.
 Collect them for a nice points increase!
 But you must be fast since they only appear for a short time!
 - If a snake or any of the moving enemies touch you, you die!
 Avoid them!